Introducing The Wee Woods

 A multi-phase expansion of the Wee Play Tot Park & Playground.

-Wee Play Community Project has partnered with environmental designer Bryan Quinn of One Nature, to create a Nature Playground as part of a multi-phase expansion of the Wee Play Tot Park in Memorial Park.
+Wee Play Community Project has partnered with environmental designer Bryan Quinn of One Nature, to create the Wee Woods, a multi-phase expansion of the Wee Play Tot Park in Memorial Park in Beacon.
 In collaboration with the City of Beacon and the Beacon Recreation Department, Phase 1 installation broke ground in October 2017.
+Phase 2 is set to begin October 2018.

 Phase 1: Help us Grow Complete